Overview of the Circadian in Humans

-While the general timeline of the circadian rhythm is similar for most people, there can be significant variation in each individual’s circadian rhythms.
-It is possible to change your circadian rhythm through a few different mechanisms, like consistently changing your bedtime and wake time, exposure to sunlight, and temperature changes.
+While the general timeline of the circadian rhythm is similar for most people, there can be significant variation in each individual’s circadian component.
+It is possible to change your circadian rhythm through a few different mechanisms, like consistently changing your bedtime and wake time, exposure to sunlight, relaxation exercises, and temperature changes.
 When your bedtime and wake-up time is consistently later than average, then your circadian rhythm is shifted to later hours.
 In other words, instead of becoming tired at 10pm, a person with late sleep patterns might not become tired until 1 in the morning.

 Perhaps you have a goal to wake later or fall asleep earlier, then you can take steps to shift your circadian rhythm to meet this goal, which we outline below.
 It can be difficult to adjust sleep schedules because the circadian rhythm affects tiredness levels.
 If you are naturally tired in the early morning hours and fall asleep at 2am, it will be frustrating and likely futile to try to sleep at 10pm.
 Instead, try moving your bedtime back by 20-30 minutes gradually.
 As your circadian rhythm adjusts to your new bedtime and wake-time, you will find yourself becoming sleepy at the time you desire.
 Similarly, slowly adjusting your wake time can be more effective than a sudden shift.
 When wake times and bedtimes are consistent, your circadian rhythm will help you fall asleep and wake up more easily, as you will feel tired before bed and alert as you wake up.

 Light Exposure and the Circadian Rhythm